Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Abstract

 \section{Abstract}

 {Granular gases demand models capable of capturing their distinct characteristics.
 The widely employed inelastic hard-sphere model (IHSM) introduces complexities that are compounded when incorporating realistic features like surface roughness and rotational degrees of freedom, resulting in the more intricate inelastic rough hard-sphere model (IRHSM).
 This paper focuses on the inelastic rough Maxwell model (IRMM), presenting a more tractable alternative to the IRHSM and enabling exact solutions.
 Building on the foundation of the inelastic Maxwell model (IMM) applied to granular gases, the IRMM extends the mathematical representation to encompass surface roughness and rotational degrees of freedom.
-The primary objective is to provide exact expressions for the Navier--Stokes--Fourier transport coefficients within the IRMM, including shear viscosity, bulk viscosity, cooling-rate transport coefficient, thermal conductivity, and Dufour-like coefficient.
-In contrast to earlier approximations in the IRHSM, our study unveils inherent couplings, such as shear viscosity to spin viscosity and thermal conductivity to counterparts associated with a cross flux vector.
+The primary objective is to provide exact expressions for the Navier--Stokes--Fourier transport coefficients within the IRMM, including the shear and bulk viscosities, the thermal and diffusive heat conductivities, and the cooling-rate transport coefficient.
+In contrast to earlier approximations in the IRHSM, our study unveils inherent couplings, such as shear viscosity to spin viscosity and heat conductivities to counterparts associated with a torque-vorticity vector.
 These exact findings provide valuable insights into refining the Sonine approximation applied to the IRHSM, contributing to a deeper understanding of the transport properties in granular gases with realistic features.}

 \keywords{Granular gas; Inelastic collisions; Rough particles; Maxwell model}